 - A wrongful death lawsuit seeks compensation for medical expenses, lost wages, loss of care and comfort and other damages.
 These cases can result in multimillion-dollar recoveries.

-Who Can be Sued for a Dump Truck Accident?
+Who Can be Sued if a Dump Truck Caused Personal Injury or Wrongful Death?

 More than one party may be liable (legally responsible) for an accident: